crecord/googleMapsFakeSatellite/README.md

 Features:
 - Moves the frame of google maps to follow along with the gps points in sync with the play back of the audio
-- Rotates the frame of the maps to toward whatever direction the gps point are headed
+- Rotates the frame of the maps toward whatever direction the gps points are headed

 Note: that the file must be on a server otherwise the XML file cannot be read in.
 Only tested in Chrome.